 "And, equally as important, how he was treated for simply being himself."

-For some campaigners, though, nothing can appease what the persecution of gay and bisexual men in the UK until 1967.
+However, some campaigners remain angry about the persecution of gay and bisexual men in the UK until 1967.

 The Manchester-based LGBT Foundation was formed in 1975 to help men come out after being gay was decriminalised.